-This year Thursday September 22, is the Autumnal Equinox – the day midway between the solstices.
-Being the midway point, the equinoxes are the times of even balance between Yin and Yang.
-Furthermore, Thursday begins the next 2-week long seasonal node, also called Autumn Equinox.
+Autumn Equinox is here!
+This is the day midway between the solstices, and being the midway point, the equinoxes are the times of even balance between Yin and Yang.
+Furthermore, Saturday begins the next 2-week long seasonal node, also called Autumn Equinox.
 In the Chinese calendar we are in the eighth lunar month and the time related to the Kidney channel.
 The smaller 5-day segments of this seasonal node are called Thunder Begins to Retract its Sound (Lei Shi Shou Sheng 雷始收聲), Hibernating Insects Reinforce their Shelters (Zhi Chong Pei Hu 蟄蟲培戶), and Water Begins to Dry Up (Shui Shi He 水始涸).
 The names of these 5-day segments of time all point to a similar phenomenon – this is the time of year when the Yin-contracting movement of nature is in full gear in preparing for Winter’s slumber.

 During this time of year the Nei Jing suggests that we “nourish the Yin” (春夏養陽，秋冬養陰) by conforming with the Yin-contracting nature of Autumn.
 In practical terms one meaning is that we should start getting more sleep.
 As the days grow shorter so should there be less activity.
 Thus, the Nei Jing says that we can still wake at the cock’s crowing, but we should be in bed earlier.